A life of design and creating

 James S. Gardiner

 I have been working with precast concrete for 21 years now.
 In 1997, after many years of making all wood furniture, I felt like my pieces needed some other material added to it to give it more life .
 I started working with concrete to create table tops for the tables I was making at that time.
-In 1999, I sold one of my tables to Jerry Seinfeld.
 By 2001, I was doing custom concrete counter tops and fireplace mantels as a full time business.
 In 2014, I decided to retire from doing custom concrete work and just dedicate my time to making one-of-a-kind items to sell and Atmosphyre was born.
 Since I love working with both wood and concrete, it only made sense to combine the two in the best way I could.
 That is how the bathroom vanity and concrete sink combination was born.
+I feel my style is what I call, “Veranda style”.
+Being a long time Veranda magazine subscriber, I draw much of my inspiration from the pages of Veranda, and I see the influence in each piece.

 "I knew I was different when my three brothers wanted toys for Christmas and I really wanted a hammer, wood, nails and a saw."